vian0nguyen/gbgd_game-jam1/GDD.md

 [figma board](https://www.figma.com/file/fJZIhj5K0chMUrN2d5bEaw/MAIL-MAN_todo?node-id=9%3A2)

 ## Mechanics

+* day/night cycle to illustrate the time passing between sending then recieving a letter (is this real time or is it based on the # of letters you can drop off? maybe 3 in a day)
+* heaven - earth: gravity falls/paranorman type strangeness in town results in letters that CTA (ie clean up my tombstone, remember my shrine, offer forgiveness to someone who wronged me)
+  * spirit letters have vague earth recipients, use the environment and surrounding people to figure out who the letter is referring to.
+  * spirit letters don't use language only objects (sign searching/fortune telling results)
+* earth - earth letters: sent when sender was on earth, recieved when they were in spirit. post humous letters. future letters to self.
+* earth - spirit letters: offerings as prayer or seeking guidance.
+ * spirit recipients need specific ritual to send to each (i.e. burning, leave at an altar)
+ * theres an assumption the sender won't recieve a traditional response but as the mailman you help facilitate the ritual

+---

 ### idea one
 * pick up mail: your mail bag can only fit a certain amount of mail (3 to start)
  * when mail is picked up it's message and effect will overcome you